kubernetes-retired/kubefed/docs/userguide.md

 kubefed2 federate disable <FederatedTypeConfig name> --delete-from-api
 ```

-**WARNING: All primitive custom resources for the type will be removed by this command**
+**WARNING: All primitive custom resources for the type will be removed by this command.**

 ## Example